Features

 It always helps to be specific and clear in your instructions and provide examples to help the Agent better understand your preferences.

-For each app you build, you can access its settings—either from the UI Bakery icon in the Builder or from the Workspace menu—and, among other settings, configure the migrations and screenshot tools.
+You can access app settings—either from the UI Bakery icon in the Builder or from the Workspace menu—and configure specific tool settings.

-With migrations, you can either choose to apply them automatically or manually.
-If you choose manually, then each time there's a migration, a prompt will appear in the chat and you can select Apply or Reject there.
+It can apply migrations either automatically or manually.
+If you choose the manual option (Always ask), then each time there's a migration, a prompt will appear in the chat and you can select Execute or Reject there.

 By default, the Always allow option is enabled for all new projects.

-The same with screenshots—you can either choose the automatic or manual option.
-If you choose Always ask, then each time the agent needs to take a screenshot to investigate some UI issues, for example, you'll see a prompt with the following options: Always allow, Allow once, and Deny once.
+For this tool, you can also choose either the automatic or manual option.
+If you choose Always ask, then each time the agent needs to take a screenshot, you'll see a prompt with the following options: Always allow, Allow once, and Deny once.

 You can select the option that best fits your specific needs.